differentpla-net/differentpla-net.github.io/_posts/2021/2021-11-02-erlang-compiler-used.md

 CVsn = proplists:get_value(version, CInf).
 ```

+## Erlang/OTP version?

 However, the compiler is versioned independently from the main Erlang/OTP version.
-For example, Erlang/OTP 24.0.6 has compiler version 8.0.2.
+For example, Erlang/OTP 24.0.6 has
+compiler version 8.0.2.

-To find out which compiler goes with which OTP version, it gets tricky.
+If you want to find out which compiler goes with which OTP version, it gets tricky.

-The release notes can be found here: https://www.erlang.org/news/tag/release.
-For each of those, find the corresponding README (for example https://erlang.org/download/OTP-24.1.README).
-That, however, doesn't track point-releases.
+The release notes can be found here: <https://www.erlang.org/news/tag/release>.
+For each of those, find the
+corresponding README (for example <https://erlang.org/download/OTP-24.1.README>).
+That, however, doesn't track
+point-releases.

-The compiler has its own release notes, here: http://erlang.org/doc/apps/compiler/notes.html, which tracks point releases, but doesn't mention Erlang/OTP versions.
+The compiler has its own release notes, here: <http://erlang.org/doc/apps/compiler/notes.html>, which tracks point
+releases, but doesn't mention Erlang/OTP versions.

+## kerl

 If you're using `kerl` to manage your Erlang versions, you can try this: